Tropical Escape Soft Pineapple Crumble Bars

 How to Make Pineapple Bars

-This is such a simple canned pineapple dessert recipe.
-Here’s an overview of how the bars are made:
+This is such an easy recipe.
+Here’s an overview of how the pineapple bars are made:

-1. Make the buttery crust: Combine the flour, butter, sugar, and salt and use two forks (or a pastry cutter) to cut the butter into the dry ingredients.
+1. Make the buttery crust: Combine the flour, butter, sugar, and salt, and use two forks (or a pastry cutter or food processor) to cut the butter into the dry ingredients.

-2. Reserve 3/4 cup of this mixture, and press the rest into an 8×8-inch baking dish.
+2. Reserve 3/4 cup of this dough mixture, and press the rest into an 8×8-inch baking dish.

 3. Bake the crust for 10 minutes.